porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/next-js/getting-started.md

 ## Sample integration

 We provide a public GitHub repository with a basic sample project setup to show how it is managed in real code.
-You can find the repository of the NextJS example project here:
+You can find the repository of the Next.js example project here:
 [Sample Integration NextJS](https://github.com/porsche-design-system/sample-integration-nextjs)

 ### Get the project up and running